 Study the trail ahead of time.

 Whether it's one of our 10 best hiking paths in San Diego or another local route, make sure you check the trail difficulty, length and estimated time to complete before you go.
-"Be sure to familiarize yourself with where to fill up on water and the location of any emergency exit paths should you need one," says Jessica Kuraishy, a behavior change expert and health and wellness coach for Sharp Health Plan.
+"Be sure to familiarize yourself with where to fill up on water and the location of any emergency exit paths should you need one," says Ariel Showalter, a rehabilitation aide and trainer at the Sewall Healthy Living Center at Sharp Coronado Hospital.

 Invest in proper footgear.